Firhouse: Sport

 Firhouse Carmel Football Club, based at Firhouse Community Centre, caters for schoolboys and girls from the local area.
 Its playing grounds are at Carrigwood and Scholars pitches, and 2005 saw Brian Kerr open the purpose-built changing rooms at the Community Centre after years of fundraising.
 Local side Firhouse Clover fields teams in the Leinster Senior League.

 Ballyboden St Enda's GAA, located on Firhouse Road, and St Anne's GAA, located in Bohernabreena, are Gaelic Athletic Association clubs in the area, fielding camogie, hurling and Gaelic football teams.

 Firhouse also has a basketball club, and Firhouse Community College has GAA and basketball teams.

-Village status and planning

-Two community groups have registered with the local authority, the voluntary group Firhouse Village Community Council, and the civic activity group Firhouse Tidy Towns.
-In 2001, Firhouse Village Community Council was reportedly given a mandate at a general meeting to have the title "Firhouse Village" recognised for the area.
-In pursuing this, grant aid from an EU Urban and Village Renewal Scheme was obtained for "Firhouse Village Park".

 People

 Former or current residents of the suburb have included: